-* The Bachelor of Science in Secondary Education Math program at Thomas College is designed to fulfill the State of Maine endorsement for certification, but students should note that this program is not currently certified by the state, and students will need to apply directly to the State of Maine Department of Education for possible certification.
+* The Bachelor of Science in Secondary Education Math and the Bachelor of Science in Secondary Education Life Science programs at Thomas College are designed to fulfill the State of Maine endorsement for certification, but students should note that this program is not currently certified by the state, and students will need to apply directly to the State of Maine Department of Education for possible certification.

 You can take…

 - Learn how to apply technology in thoughtful ways in Computers Across the Curriculum